marouenbg/VFFVA/UserGuide.md

 	To recompute the benchmarking results, please run:
 	- `EmatrixCoupledAnalysisFFVA_LA.sh`: runs FFVA on E_Matrix_coupled model and saves loading and analysis time.
 	- `EmatrixCoupledAnalysisVFFVA_LA.sh`: runs VFFVA on E_Matrix_coupled model and saves loading and analysis time.

+#### Important note
+VFFVA is run on a suboptimal objective equal to 90% the optimal objective of the original problem, because with large models, numerical infeasibilities can occur with optimisation percentage equal to 100%.
+You can change the optPerc varibale to the desired value.
+In the future, this variable will be passed in the VFFVA call.